-HawCC offers the Associate in Arts, Early Childhood Education, and Associate of Science Degree in Nursing, Practical Nursing and a Certificate of Completion in Early Childhood Education and Human Services.
-The Hospitality Program assists students in gaining skills, certificates and degrees, as well as provides employers with trained and qualified co-workers for one of the leading growth industries in West Hawai'i.
-The Hospitality Program combines the popular Food Service Program with the new Hotel Operations Program.
-The award-winning Food Service Program is designed to provide students the skills and competencies for entry-level employment in hotels, full service restaurants, fast food restaurants, institutions (schools, hospitals, corrections) and private clubs.
-HawCC offers the Associate in Applied Science Degree, the Certificate of Achievement, and the Certificate of Completion in Food Service.
-A Certificate of Completion is awarded for twenty-two credit hours of instruction in Hotel Operations earned in approximately two semesters.
-Through this new program, the student will become familiar with the overall hospitality industry, front desk procedures, guest services, accounting, speech, basic computer skills, and Hawaiian studies.
+HawCC offers the Associate in Science in Early Childhood Education, an Associate in Science Degree in Nursing, and Certificates of Completion in Early Childhood Education and Human Services.
+The Hospitality Program assists students in gaining skills, certificates, and degrees, as well as provides employers with trained and qualified co-workers for one of the leading growth industries in West Hawai'i.
+The Hospitality Program includes the Culinary Arts Program (formerly Food Service Program) and the Hospitality and Tourism Program (formerly Hotel Operations).
+HawCC offers the Associate in Applied Science Degree, the Certificate of Achievement, and the Certificate of Completion in Culinary Arts.
+The award-winning Culinary Arts Program is designed to provide students the skills and competencies for entry-level employment in hotels, full service restaurants, fast food restaurants, institutions (schools, hospitals, corrections), and private clubs.
+HawCC offers the Associate in Applied Science Degree, the Certificate of Achievement, and the Certificate of Completion in Hospitality and Tourism.
+Through this new program, students will become familiar with the overall hospitality industry, front desk procedures, guest services, accounting, speech, basic computer skills, and Hawaiian studies.

 In addition to HawCC programs, the Center facilitates the delivery of baccalaureate and masters' programs to West Hawai'i.
-Students may apply/register for distance education courses found at other community colleges in the UH system.
+Students may apply/register for distance education courses offered at other community colleges in the UH system.

-Educational Talent Search Program (vacant), Instructor/Coordinator Diane Dean, Student Services Specialist Khammoui Goschke, Student Services Specialist Pearla Haalilo, Student Services Specialist Melissa Samura, Student Services Specialist 81-964 Haleki'i St. #5B Kealakekua, HI 96750 phone: (808) 322-4860 fax: (808 322-4855)
+Educational Talent Search Program Lila Deaguiar, Instructor/Coordinator Diane Dean, Student Services Specialist 81-964 Haleki'i St. #5B Kealakekua, HI 96750 phone: (808) 322-4860 fax: (808 322-4855)